Westmoreland Conservation District

 The organization also moved into its own building next door to its former location (Donohoe Center).
 This new location – an 1880s-era barn constructed with conservation technologies, recycled materials, and water-saving landscape practices – not only serves as the District’s headquarters, but also as a practical demonstration of conservation-in-action.
 (See “About Us,” “Our Unique Facility.”)

-The organization also completed GreenForge, the first green rehabilitation of a commercial building in Westmoreland County.
-Located between Donohoe Center and the District’s headquarters, GreenForge exemplifies low-impact design and sustainable development.
+The organization also undertook the green rehabilitation of an adjacent building — the first green rehabilitation of a commercial building in Westmoreland County.
+Known as GreenForge, this building exemplifies low-impact design and sustainable development.
 Among the building’s many notable features are: the first green roof in Westmoreland County; the first installation of permeable concrete in Westmoreland County; one of the largest photovoltaic “solar power” installations in Westmoreland County; a geothermal heating and cooling system; native landscaping; and cellulose fiber insulation made of recycled newspapers.

-In day-to-day use, GreenForge provides low-cost office space for grassroots conservation, agricultural, and rural development organizations.
+In day-to-day use, GreenForge provides low-cost office space for grassroots conservation organizations and several small businesses.

 Stormwater Management Services — In recent years, demand for the District’s technical help in the area of stormwater management began to grow exponentially, to the point where this is now the organization’s fastest growing service area.